K9 Buddy Equipment | Guide Dogs for the Blind Skip to main content

 Leash

-Our leather leash can be converted to two different lengths, 3’ and 5’.
-Its hardware is attached using braids.
+Our leather leash can be converted to two different lengths, 3 feet and 5 feet.
+The leash hardware is attached using braids.
 At either end of the strap of leather is a snap, one slightly larger than the other.
 Beside the larger snap is an “O” ring.
-Attach the smaller snap to this ring when you want a short leash, in public and on most walks, while heeling.
-When you require a long leash (e.g. for leash relieving, during obedience), you can make the change easily.
+Attach the smaller snap to this ring when you want a short leash: in public and while heeling on walks.
+When you require a long leash, you can make the change easily.
 There is another “O” ring approximately 2’ from the small snap.
 Switching the smaller snap to this ring creates a loop handle for the long leash.
+The long leash is used for leash relieving, during some obedience exercises, or to create distance between the handler and dog.

 A new leash is quite stiff.
 As you work with it, the leash will become soft and supple, and stretch over time.